-Optometry machine vision.
 Image Credit: Gcafotografia / Shutterstock

-History of Optometry
+History of optometry

 Immense achievements related to optics in the nineteenth century led to the growth of optometry as a career.
-The law that recognizes and conducts the practice of optometry was first passed in Minnesota State in 1901.
-The first university courses on optometry were launched in the city of Columbia in 1910.
+The law that recognizes and conducts the practice of optometry was first passed in the state of Minnesota in 1901.
+The first university courses on optometry were launched in Columbia, Minnesota in 1910.

 The benefit of optometry was then incorporated under Medicare services.
-After a few years another law was passed, which allowed the optometrist to start prescribing medications and use pharmaceuticals for diagnosis.
+After a few years, another law was passed, which allowed the optometrist to start prescribing medications and use pharmaceuticals for diagnostic purposes.
 Today, optometry plays a vital role in saving people around the world from blindness and other problems related to eyesight.

 The World Council of Optometry

 The main objective of the World Council of Optometry (WCO) is to promote improved access to vision care through education and awareness campaigns.
 Both WCO and the World Health Organization (WHO) collaboratively aim to enhance eye care health by providing universal eye examinations and taking steps to limit the deterioration of eyesight and unnecessary blindness.